-The Belgian Banking Act of 25 April 2014 on the status and the supervision of credit institutions aligns the Belgian legislation in accordance with the EU regulatory framework.
-The Capital Requirements Directive (CRD IV) is the legal framework for the supervision of credit institutions in all Member States of the European Union and is the basis of the Single Supervisory Mechanism (SSM), composed of the European Central Bank (ECB) and the national competent authorities, such as the National Bank of Belgium (NBB).
-The Capital Requirements Regulation (CRR) was published under reference number 575/2013 on June 26th ,2013 in the Official Journal of the European Union and is in force as of June 27th 2013, while the supervised entities within its scope are subject to it as of January 1st 2014.
+The Belgian Banking Act of April 25th ,2014 on the status and the supervision of credit institutions aligns the Belgian legislation in accordance with the EU regulatory framework.
+The Capital Requirements Directive is the legal framework for the supervision of credit institutions in all Member States of the European Union and is the basis of the Single Supervisory Mechanism (SSM), composed of the European Central Bank (ECB) and the national competent authorities, such as the National Bank of Belgium (NBB).
+The Capital Requirements Regulation (CRR) was published under reference number 575/2013 on June 26th ,2013 in the Official Journal of the European Union and is in force as of June 27th ,2013, while the supervised entities within its scope are subject to it as of January 1st ,2014.
+The CRD and CRR have been amended by the European parliament and council on May 20th ,2019 (CRD V and CRR2).